cqfn/degit/README.md

 same branch, since it may lead to inability to merge and abandonded (or lost) branches.

-Here is how the data is propagated when you interact with DeGit on your laptop:
+Here is how the data is propagated when you interact with Git on your laptop:

   * You `git commit` your changes to your branches
   * You do `git push` to your `localhost`